-In a company, there are three levels of strategies.

-Corporate level strategy.
-In the opinion of Andrews (in Rangkuti, 2001), what is meant by corporate strategy is a strategy arranged in a business, where companies will compete with methods to change the distinctive competence into competitive advantage.
+Strategy Level.
+In a company, there are three levels of strategies: a.
+Corporate Level Strategy.
+In the opinion of Andrews (in Rangkuti, 2001) what is meant by corporate strategy is a strategy arranged in a business, where companies will compete with methods to change the distinctive competence into competitive advantage.
 This strategy is formulated by top management that regulates the organizational activities and operations which have more than one line or business unit.
-The important thing at this level is to define the corporate mission; which business is being engaged in by the company; what goals and expectations of the business are; how to allocate the existing resources to achieve those goals; and what equally important is to plan the new business by cutting down the old product.
+The important thing at this level is to define the corporate mission; which business is being engaged in by the company; what goals and expectations of the business are; how to allocate the existing resources to achieve those goals; and what equally important is to plan the new business by cutting down old product.

-Business unit level strategy.
+b.
+Business Unit Level Strategy.
 Strategies at this level are more directed at managing the activities and operations of a particular business.
-Basically, the strategy at this level seeks to determine the approach that a business should use in its market, and the method to execute that approach by utilizing existing resources and under certain market conditions.
-The main thing includes how the company's business competes in its market, what products or services to offer, which customer target to serve and how to distribute resources in the business.
-According to Kotler (2012), this strategy includes: low cost advantage; strategies to emphasize costs as low as possible in order to compete in selling price; differentiation: the company tries to be unique in the industry in several dimensions appreciated by buyers; and focus, emphasizing the selection of narrow competitive competition within an industry, including focus on cost advantage and focus on differentiation.
+Basically the strategy at this level seeks to determine the approach that a business should use in its market, and the method to execute that approach by utilizing existing resources and under certain market conditions.
+The main thing includes how the company's business competes in its market, what products or services to offer, which customer target to serve, and how to distribute resources in the business.
+According to Kotler (2012), this strategy includes: 1) Low cost advantage, 2) Strategies to emphasize costs as low as possible in order to compete in selling price; 3) Differentiation, the company tries to be unique in the industry in several dimensions appreciated by buyers; 4) Focus, emphasizing the selection of narrow competitive competition within an industry, including focus on cost advantage and focus on differentiation.

-Functional level strategy.
-According to Umar (2001), the functional level strategy is a more operational strategy that leads to the framework of company functions (traditionally, it is composed of research and development, finance, production and operation, marketing, personnel or human resources) that can support strategy at the

-IJSE business unit level.
+c.
+Functional Level Strategy.
+According to Umar (2001), the functional level strategy is a more operational strategy that leads to the framework of company functions (traditionally it is composed of research and development, finance, production and operation, marketing, personnel or human resources) that can support strategy at the business unit level.
 At this level, this strategy is formulated to be more specific, depending on the functional activities of the management.
 If the enterprise level has established a strategy to create new activities at the business level, such as the purchasing unit, the functional strategy is structured to refer to all purchasing activities, such as setting standard price strategy based on a certain percentage of profit margin for each type of item purchased.
-This functional strategy is more operational because it will be directly implemented by management functions under its responsibility, for instance, production/ 1062operational management function, marketing management function, financial management function and human resource management function.
+This functional strategy is more operational because it will be directly implemented management functions under its responsibility, for instance production/ operational management function, marketing management function, financial management function, and human resource management function.